Martial Angels (2001) / Action-Thriller

 MPAA Rated: Not rated

 Cast: Shu Qi, Julian Cheung, Kelly Lin, Sandra Ng, Teresa Mak, Terence Yin

-The most astonishing thing about MARTIAL ANGELS is that someone actually thought they could pull off a big time, gadget-filled heist flick without investing any money into it.
-E-mail programs look like they are in DOS, the graphics in the computer programs might have been games on the Atari 2600, and the gadgets look like items director Clarence Fok might have had laying around the house.
+The most astonishing thing about Martial Angels is that someone actually thought they could pull off a big time, gadget-filled heist flick without investing any money into it.
+E-mail programs look like they are in DOS, the graphics in the computer programs might have been games on the Atari 2600, and the gadgets look like items director Clarence Fok (Century of the Dragon, Naked Killer) might have had laying around the house.
 For example, to get in the vault one has to put a hand on a therapeutic infrared massager.
 That's not a bad thing because it might prevent arthritis, which would make turning the large ceiling light fixture to open the door almost impossible.
 Once inside, the software is on a disc that resembles a business card cd-rom rotating in a device that looks like a Sega Dreamcast without the lid.
 To get "eye-candy" any less expensive, they'd have to go trick-or-treating.

 Martial Angels also suffers from investing just as little in the script as it did in the production.
 One almost gets the impression that they shot without a script at all based on the paltry amounts of dialogue and situations that make almost no linear sense.
 Most of the women don't even talk, spending most of their free time looking pensively at the wall while smoking a cigarette.
 High-tech thievery never looked less glamorous.

 Unless you have the most serious of love jones for any of the seven women in the cast, or are just a masochist, you should avoid Martial Angels at all costs.
 It's about as dull and dumb as action movies get in this era of explosions and high-flying kung fu ballets.
 One can only wonder how Angels was in the title when watching the film is such Hell.